LightAPIs/open-in-other-application/README.md

 > Support to open the URL using other applications in the Chromium kernel browser on Windows system.

 It can automatically run other applications and transfer information such as URL after opening the matching URL in chromium kernel browser; optionally, enable the right-click menu.
-You can open the URL or selection text with other applications on the web page.
+You can open the URL or selected text with other applications on the web page.

 Only Windows system is supported.